nrl-ai/p8hub/README.md

 # Private AI Hub (P8Hub)

-Host and use your own Generative AI Services.
-Keep everything private.
+Host and use your own AI Services.
+Keep everything simple and private.

 ## TODO